yamunaver94/Project-2-Soccer-League/README.md

 ## How to use?
 * Clone or download the repository.
-* Open command prompt go to the location of the project and run command to play the game.
+* Open command prompt go to the location of the project and run command to execute the script.
   ```
   python3 league_builder.py
   ```